 If you also want to know what I view as some of the most interesting stats contained within it, then please read on.

 High maturity IT organizations have goals oriented around business outcomes

-You might not be surprised by this statement and stat but:
+You might not be surprised by this statement and the first of my selected ITSM stats but:

 - It’s great to see a stat actually showing it – because there’s a lot of talk, and things written about, the need for IT organizations to focus on business outcomes not just operational efficiency.